Quitting smoking is one of the most daunting challenges you may face in your life. It is an

 Varenicline and bupropion may also increase the risk of serious mood and behavior changes.

 While medicines may be a good option for you, these are definitely not a magic cure.
-You still need to be very committed to quitting.
+You still need to be committed to quitting.

 Work with Your Doctor